 – Unique patches and embroidery

 – Black, white, and blue color choices

-The Hayabusa Ultra Pearl Gi checks off every box when considering what to look for in a Gi.
+The Hayabusa Ultra Pearl Gi checks off every box when considering what to look for in a gi.
 The pearl weave cotton construct is second to none.
-This Gi also has unique patches and embroidery, similarly to how the Goorudo has them.
-Hayabusa really killed it with this Gi and I believe that it’s a great alternative to the Goorudo we talked about earlier.
+This gi comes with unique patches and embroidery, similarly to the Goorudo.
+Hayabusa really killed it with this gi, and I believe that it’s a great alternative to the Goorudo we talked about earlier.

 There aren’t many differences between the Goorudo and Ultra when you look at it from a quality stand-point.
-Both are made with great weaves, gold for Goorudo, pearl for the Ultra.
-The main difference is that the Ultra is a light-weight Gi, while the Goorudo is a heavyweight Gi.
-I believe both the Ultra and Goorudo Gi’s are two of the best Gi’s for Brazilian Jiu Jitsu, relax knowing that you really can’t go wrong with either option.
+Both are made with tried and tested weaves (gold for Goorudo, pearl for the Ultra).
+The main difference is that the Ultra is a lightweight gi, while the Goorudo is a heavyweight Gi.
+I believe both the Ultra and Goorudo Gi’s are two of the best BJJ gis, you really can’t go wrong with either option.